Priyanka-GD/wizardingworldgame-libgdx/README.md

 Wizaring world game mimicks the harry potter fiction world, in which the main charater is played against the antagonist of the play. the 4 bosses in the game would be :
--- Basillisk --  Regular enemies
+-- Basillisk, Dementor --  Regular enemies
 -- Professor Umbridge - mid-boss
 -- Lord Voldemort -- Final Boss